Are you looking to learn more about what artificial intelligence can do for your marketing?

 I'll pull my most promising links into a common repository.
 As I read and research, I'll also note names of interesting solutions that come up.

-(Hint: You'll find a lot of this on the Marketing AI Institute blog, including specific solutions.)
+Hint: You'll find a lot of this on the Marketing AI Institute blog, including specific solutions.
+And to truly understand, pilot and scale AI—while learning from anywhere—check out the AI Academy for Marketers.

 By now, I have a better idea of what's out there.
 I also have some names that jumped out during my research:

-- CONCURED, a content strategy platform powered by AI
+- Phrasee, a content strategy platform powered by AI

 - Crayon, a competitive intelligence platform that uses machine learning